-To date, we have financed our operations through private placements of preferred securities, in addition to upfront and milestone payments from our collaboration partners and certain other revenue.
+To date, we have financed our operations through proceeds from our initial public offering ("IPO") in September 2016, private placements of preferred securities, and upfront and milestone payments from our collaboration partners and certain other revenue.
 We have no products approved for commercialization and have never generated any revenues from product sales.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 It may be several years, if ever, before we or our collaboration partners complete pivotal clinical studies and have a product candidate approved for commercialization and we begin to generate revenue or royalties from product sales.